flameberry/FlameberryEngine/README.md

 ***

 ## Build Requirements:
+1. C++17 Compiler
-1. Vulkan/MoltenVK support
+2. Vulkan/MoltenVK support
-2. Python
+3. Python
-3. CMake (Preferred)
+4. CMake (Preferred)
-3. C++17 Compiler
+5. For Windows, Visual Studio is required to build PhysX SDK

+<u>Note:</u> If you have Visual Studio version less than 17 installed then in the `Scripts/Win-GenProjects.bat` change the CMake Generator from `Visual Studio 17 2022` to the appropriate version that you have

 ## Build Steps:
 1. Clone the repository using: <br> `git clone --recursive https://github.com/flameberry/FlameberryEngine`